-Peninsula Valdés contains very important and significant natural habitats for the in-situ conservation of several threatened species of outstanding universal value, and specifically its globally important concentration of breeding southern right whales, which is an endangered species.
+Península Valdés contains very important and significant natural habitats for the in-situ conservation of several threatened species of outstanding universal value, and specifically its globally important concentration of breeding southern right whales, which is an endangered species.
 It is important too because of the breeding populations of southern elephant seals and southern sea lions.
 The area also exhibits an exceptional example of adaptation of hunting techniques by the orca to the local coastal conditions.
 IUCN considers that this site meets criterion (iv).

-That the Bureau recommend to the Committee that Peninsula Valdés be inscribed on the World Heritage list under criterion (iv).
-The Bureau may wish to commend the government of the Province of Chubut for promoting the preparation of an Integrated Collaborative Management Plan for this site, and should encourage its further implementation.
+At its twenty-third ordinary session, the Bureau recommended that the Committee inscribe Península Valdés on the World Heritage list under criterion (iv).
+The Bureau commended the government of the

+Province of Chubut for promoting the preparation of an Integrated Collaborative Management Plan for this site.

 The inscription of the site on the World Heritage list provides an opportunity to reinforce measures to ensure the future integrity of the site.
-IUCN therefore also recommends that the World Heritage Committee should suggest that the State Party, along with responsible regional and local bodies (and notably the Province of Chubut) should:
+The Bureau recommended that the State Party, along with responsible regional and local bodies, should:

-- ensure that effective controls are in place over any possible pollution threat from the town of Puerto Madryn to the waters of Golfo Nuevo, - support the efforts of the relevant authorities to secure the equipment needed to respond quickly to any oil hazard from passing shipping so as to protect the marine conservation values of the area; - produce a tourism management plan as an integral element of the overall management plan; - encourage implementation of the Integrated Collaborative Management Plan, and in particular to ensure that farmers and other private owners of land can play a full part in the development of environmentally responsible tourism; and - work at the international level to ensure that the marine mammals concerned are protected throughout their range.
-This may require the State Party to draw the nomination of Peninsula Valdés as a World Heritage site to the attention of such international fora as the International Whaling Commission and the Convention on Antarctic Marine Living Resources.
+- ensure that effective controls are in place over any possible pollution threat from the town of Puerto Madryn to the waters of Golfo Nuevo; - support the efforts of the relevant authorities to secure the equipment needed to respond quickly to any oil hazard from passing shipping so as to protect the marine conservation values of the area; - produce a tourism management plan as an integral element of the overall management plan; - encourage implementation of the Integrated Collaborative Management Plan, and in particular to ensure that farmers and other private owners of land can play a full part in the development of environmentally responsible tourism; and - work at the international level to ensure that the marine mammals concerned are protected throughout their range.

+IUCN noted that this may require the State Party to draw the nomination of Península Valdés as a World Heritage site to the attention of such international fora as the International Whaling Commission and the Convention on Antarctic Marine Living Resources.